smartEnergyResearchLab/seRl/README.md

-# aws
+# seRl

-Code to support use of SERL data on the AWS platform
+R package to support analysis of SERL data, particularly on the SERL AWS platform.